The Vines, Western Australia: Roads

 The suburb has four local distributor roads - Vines Avenue, Roxburghe Drive, Hermitage Drive and Ellen Brook Drive - which all function together as a ring road around the perimeter of the suburb and golf courses.
 A fifth local distributor, Bordeaux Lane, links The Vines to the road network in Ellenbrook.
 The nearest arterial highway is West Swan Road (State Route 52) in Belhus, accessed via Chateau Place and Millhouse Road.

 Bus and train

 The Vines is not directly served by public transport.
 The nearest Transperth railway station and public transport hub is Ellenbrook station.
 There are three Transperth bus routes to Ellenbrook station that skirt the suburb's boundaries - the 340 in the north serving Woburn Park and Equis Lake, and the 310 and 345 in Belhus to the south.
-Additionally, Transperth operates two school specials for Ellenbrook Secondary College and Aveley Secondary College, the 759 and 760, both of which traverse the whole suburb.
+Additionally, Transperth operates four school specials for local schools, the 740, 758, 759 and 760, all of which traverse the whole suburb.